Linear models of strip-type roughness: Methodology

-It is worth noting that the streamfunction equation contains the perturbation of the Reynolds stresses originating from the cross-stream velocity components, as is well known \citep{perkins1970}. {Although at} order zero, these {terms exhibit negligible influence}, at order one the perturbation of the Reynolds stress tensor {becomes pivotal to couple the two equations in the differential system \eqref{eq:linear_equations}.
-Here, the first-order stresses are} found by expanding the nonlinear Reynolds stress model \eqref{eq:taunonlinear} in a Taylor series in $\epsilon$ and retaining the first order terms (see \citet{zampino2022} for definitions). {After the linearisation,} these stresses depend on both the perturbation streamwise velocity and the perturbation streamfunction, {leading to} a set of three coupled linear differential equations.
+It is worth noting that the streamfunction equation contains the perturbation of the Reynolds stresses originating from the cross-stream velocity components, as is well known \citep{perkins1970}. {Although at} order zero these {terms exhibit negligible influence}, at order one the perturbation of the Reynolds stress tensor {becomes pivotal to couple the two equations in the differential system \eqref{eq:linear_equations}.
+Here, the first-order stresses are} found by expanding the nonlinear Reynolds stress model \eqref{eq:taunonlinear} in a Taylor series in $\epsilon$, {leading to